Marie-Chantal, Crown Princess of Greece

-Marie-Chantal, Crown Princess of Greece, Princess of Denmark (born Marie-Chantal Claire Miller, 17 September 1968), is the wife of Pavlos, Crown Prince of Greece, son of Constantine II of Greece (1940–2023) and Anne-Marie of Denmark.
-Marie-Chantal's husband was the heir apparent to the now defunct throne of Greece, as the monarchy was abolished in 1973.
+Marie-Chantal, Crown Princess of Greece, Princess of Denmark (Greek: Μαρί Σαντάλ Μίλλερ; born 17 September 1968), is a member of the former Greek royal family and the extended Danish royal family.
+She is married to Pavlos, Crown Prince of Greece, son of King Constantine II and Queen Anne-Marie of Greece, who was heir apparent to the Greek throne until the monarchy's abolition in 1973.

 Early life

 Marie-Chantal Miller was born in London, England, to Robert Warren Miller, an American-born British businessman, and his wife María Clara "Chantal" Pesantes Becerra, an Ecuadorian.
-She has an older sister, Pia, ex-wife of Christopher Getty, and a younger sister, Alexandra, ex-wife of Prince Alexander von Fürstenberg.
+She has an older sister, Pia, formerly married to Christopher Getty, and a younger sister, Alexandra, formerly married to Prince Alexander von Fürstenberg.
 She was baptized in the Catholic faith at St. Patrick's Cathedral in New York City by the Archbishop of New York, John Cardinal O'Connor, with Princess Donatella Missikoff Flick serving as her godmother.

 Marie-Chantal was raised in Hong Kong where she attended The Peak School until she was 9 years old when she went to board at Institut Le Rosey in Switzerland.
-In 1982 she transferred to the Ecole Active Bilingue in Paris until her senior year which she took at The Masters School in New York.
-After graduating she attended the Academy of Arts for one year.
+In 1982, she transferred to the Ecole Active Bilingue in Paris until her senior year which she took at The Masters School in New York.
+She interned with Andy Warhol while she was in high school.
+After graduating, she attended the Academy of Arts for one year.
 She began a degree in History of Art at New York University in 1993 but dropped out a year later after Pavlos, Crown Prince of Greece, proposed to her on a skiing holiday in Gstaad, Switzerland, at Christmas.

 Marriage

 In 1994, Marie-Chantal became engaged to Pavlos, Crown Prince of Greece, son of the deposed King Constantine II and Queen Anne Marie.
-She converted from Roman Catholicism to Greek Orthodoxy taking the greek name María on 22 May 1995 in a private Chrismation (confirmation) ceremony held at St Paul's Chapel in New York.
+She converted from Catholicism to Greek Orthodoxy, taking the Greek name María on 22 May 1995 in a private Chrismation ceremony at St Paul's Chapel in New York.

 Her engagement ring was a cabochon-cut sapphire and heart-shaped diamond ring.
 The wedding was planned by Lady Elizabeth Anson and Robert Isabell.
 Marie-Chantal wore a Valentino dress.
 The ceremony was held on 1 July 1995 at St Sophia's Cathedral in London.
 Attendees included many members of European royal families.